jetendo/jquery-parallax-slider/readme.md

 Open the example.html file in your browser.

-Read the example source code and the online documentation on the project home page to learn more.
+Read the source code of the example files and documentation.html to learn more about configuring the slideshow and building complex animations.

 ## Compatibility